dabramovitch/condensed-metaphysics/_posts/2021-07-18-Fascinations-Forgotten.md

 My research interests are still mainly in electronic structure theory, methodology for studying quantum mechanics in its natural habitat.
 A wide variety of methods-DMFT, GW, quantum embedding, quantum chemistry's clusters and configurations-excite me greatly, though not (currently) plain old DFT.
 Perhaps I have come to value the interactions, that many-body dance which gives our excitement both wonderous possibility and finite lifetime.
-Perhaps I have not yet come to properly appreciate the mean field-that omnipresent background of everything that makes us what we are.
+Perhaps I have not yet come to properly appreciate the mean field, that omnipresent background of everything that makes us what we are.
 Perhaps 5 semesters of quantum have simply changed my tastes.
-I did eventually run a few DFT calculations, as part of a project on tight binding methods for halide perovskites involving myriad moving parts in which I developed greatly as a scientist and became a position space stan.
+I did eventually run a few DFT calculations, as part of a research project on tight binding methods for halide perovskites.
+This project involved (and continues to involve) myriad moving parts, and it has allowed me to develop greatly as a scientist and become a position space stan.
-Ironically, this project brought together so many of the fascinations I first cultivated in that chem honors class-why electrons form bonds, the halide perovskite material class, thinking a bit more like a scientist.
+Ironically, the work brought together so many of the fascinations I first cultivated in that chem honors class: why electrons form bonds, the halide perovskite class of materials, thinking a bit more like a scientist.
 I said as much to my chemistry teacher, whose passion and wisdom were so formative in my life, in an email after I submitted the manuscript.

 He didn't write back.